Material misrepresentation is when a host submits false or misleading information to try to get coverage for:

 - reimbursement for incidental requests excluded under our Terms of Service or protection plan policies

 Examples of material misrepresentation

-Below are some examples of material misrepresentation (this list is not all-inclusive):
+Below are examples of material misrepresentation.
+(This list is not all-inclusive.)

 - Altering invoices, receipts, or documentation for damage claims or reimbursement requests.

-*Values are in CA$ for reservations in Canada, £ (pounds) in the United Kingdom, € (euros) for trips in Germany and all countries in the eurozone, and US$ for trips in the United States and all other countries where Turo is available.
+*Values are in CA$ for trips in Canada.
+They’re in € (euros) for trips in all countries in the eurozone.
+And in £ (pounds) for trips in the United Kingdom.
+Values are in US$ for trips in the United States and all other countries where Turo is available.